 A date for the move has not been announced.
 But being from Vegas this really excites me!

 Other Places to See In Topeka

 Brown v.
 Board of Education National Historic Site

 Brown v.
 Board Historic Site is located at the former Monroe Elementary School.
 Several exhibits located inside allow visitors to learn about the 1954 U.S. Supreme Court decision along with what it was like to attend a school that year.

 Visitors have the opportunity for a self-guided or guided tour.
 Either way, you’ll get to take in all of the architecture, historical artifacts, and paintings.

 Kansas Museum of History

-This museum is the best place to get your fix of Kansas history.
-Visitors can spend hours looking at the exhibits that detail the early days in Kansas up to the present time.
-Guests can walk through the 1880 Atchison, Topeka and Santa Fe locomotive and see a 1914 Longren biplane.
+This museum is the best place to get your fix on Kansas history.
+Visitors can spend hours looking at the exhibits that detail the early days of Kansas up to the present time.
+Guests can walk through the 1880 Atchison, Topeka, and Santa Fe locomotive and see a 1914 Longren biplane.

 Combat Air Museum